 This guest post is by Bastian Löher.

-How I went from blinker to RSIC-V in 3 months
+How I went from blinker to RISC-V in 3 months

 How does one get started with programming FPGAs (field-programmable gate arrays)?
 Where does one even begin?
 Also, if you’ve ever wondered how a CPU works and how you can build your own, keep reading!